 2. Email security scan – Email security scanners use your email address and other information to see if your email has been hacked or compromised.

 3. Network sandboxing – A network sandbox isolates emails from the rest of your network so that they don’t pose any threat while they are analyzed for suspicious activity.

-5. URL rewriting – URL rewriting tools identify suspicious URLs within an email and rewrite them so that they either are not clickable, they are removed from the message, or they are redirected for a time-of-click analysis.
+5. URL rewriting – URL rewriting tools identify suspicious URLs within an email and rewrite them so that they either are not clickable, are removed from the message, or are redirected for a time-of-click analysis.

 6. Remote browser isolation – RBI ensures that security risks are isolated by sending users to an external browser when they click on a suspicious link where they can only interact with clean content since all malicious content is not rendered.

 7. Lookalike domain detection – Many fraudsters try to trick email recipients by using a domain that is nearly identical to a legitimate and familiar domain, but modern email security solutions allow domain owners to list suspicious lookalike domains that are not to be trusted.